Delaware Basin Systems

 Midland Basin Systems

 Solaris Water Midstream operates extensive integrated produced water gathering, transportation, disposal, and recycling systems in Midland, Martin, Dawson and Howard Counties in the Midland Basin.
 Solaris Water’s Midland Basin operations are supported by significant acreage dedications from numerous oil and gas producers.
-The Midland Basin systems include approximately 85 miles of pipelines, two recycling facilities capable of recycling 25,000 barrels per day each, and connections to eleven disposal wells with in excess of 100,000 barrels per day of disposal capacity.
-To support further expansion of its Midland Basin systems, Solaris Midstream has obtained and applied for permits for numerous additional disposal wells that would be connected to its ever-expanding pipeline network.
+The Midland Basin systems include approximately 70 miles of pipelines, a recycling facility capable of processing 35,000 barrels per day (160,000 barrels per day under construction), with over 5 million barrels of recycled and non-potable water storage, and connections to eleven disposal wells with in excess of 200,000 barrels per day of disposal capacity.
+To support further expansion of its Midland Basin systems, Solaris Water Midstream has applied for and obtained permits for numerous additional disposal wells that will be connected to its ever-expanding pipeline network.